FourierTransformer/lua-simdjson/README.md

 All tested files are in the [jsonexamples folder](jsonexamples/).

+lua-simdjson, like the simdjson library performs better on more modern hardware.
+These benchmarks were run on a ninth-gen i7 processor.
+On an older processor, rapidjson may perform better.

 ## Caveats & Alternatives
  * there is no encoding/dumping a lua table to JSON (yet!
 Most other lua JSON libraries can handle this)
  * it only works on 64 bit systems (untested on Windows...)